garrett-obrien/guidegpt/README.md

 # GuideGPT
-A tool for exploring mountain trip reports using LLMs, deployed using fixieai.
+A tool for searching mountain trip reports using LLMs, deployed using fixieai.

 Consults local PNW forums, blogs, and general knowledge about backcountry skiing.
+Sometimes hallucinates.

 ## Getting started